What Is The Best Instant Pot?

 I would say that probably the most common use of the Instant Pot, especially in the winter is to make soups, stews and chili.
 I have made many recipes, and they were all so easy, quick and delicious.
-The saute feature lets you saute onions and garlic before adding liquid, so you lose no flavor sensations by using the Instant Pot.
-Soup links here.
+The saute feature lets you saute onions and garlic before adding liquid, so you don’t lose flavor by using the Instant Pot.

 So, In Conclusion

 As you can see, this is not a sponsored post where someone pays me to say I like their product.
 I really, really love this Instant Pot, and all of the things that it can do.
 It has made cooking so much faster, easier and tastier.
 Try it out for yourself.